ibm-cloud-docs/containers/cs_users.md

 {: #infrastructure_roles}

 Infrastructure roles enable users to perform tasks on resources at the infrastructure level.
 The following table explains the types of actions that each role can perform.
 Infrastructure roles are customizable; be sure to give users only the access that they need to do their job.

+In addition to granting specific infrastructure roles, you must also grant device access to users that work with infrastructure.
+{: tip}

 <table>
   <tr>